supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Perform_Attacks.md

 ## Lab objectives
  In this lab, you will perform the following:
-- Persistence Attack with Registry Key Add
+- Task 1: Persistence Attack with Registry Key Add
-- Command and Control Attack with DNS
+- Task 2: Command and Control Attack with DNS
-- Privilege Elevation Attack with User Add
+- Task 3: Privilege Elevation Attack with User Add

 ## Estimated timing: 30 minutes